Foods for Constipation

 What else helps with constipation?
 Natural Laxatives, Water and More

-In addition to increasing fiber, Slattery recommends some other strategies.
+In addition to increasing fiber, here are some other strategies.

 Commercially available constipation supplements with psyllium husks or guar gum, when used occasionally and as directed, are safe for most people.
-But she recommends using caution when considering other herbal supplements, pills, powders or laxative “teas,” especially for long-term use.
+But use caution when considering other herbal supplements, pills, powders or laxative “teas,” especially for long-term use.

-She also stresses the importance of adequate hydration.
+Experts also stress the importance of adequate hydration.
 Water is essential to helping fiber work its magic.

 Can exercise help constipation?